 The Scientific Panel provided recommendations for the protection of sensitive plant and animal species through the designation of reserves at the watershed level, and this watershed plan describes the area and locations of reserves.
-The Scientific Panel was mindful, however, that protection for many species could often be better implemented at the site level.
+The Scientific Panel was mindful, however, that for many species, protection could often be better implemented at the site level.
 Consequently, the Panel recommended that more refined information be collected at the site level about plant and animal species considered to be at risk by human activity.
 The Panel described the biodiversity objective at the site level as confirming the presence or absence of species or habitats that will affect operational management of the site.

-In addition to the Scientific Panel recommendations pertaining to sitelevel information and management requirements for species at risk, further information on accommodating such species at both the watershed and site level can be found in the 2003 TPC report entitled Clayoquot Sound Watershed Level Planning - Wildlife Habitat Overview.
+In addition to the Scientific Panel recommendations pertaining to sitelevel information and management requirements for species at risk, further information with regard to accommodating these species and other species of concern (at both the watershed and site level) can be found in the 2003 TPC report entitled Clayoquot Sound Watershed Level Planning - Wildlife Habitat Overview.